 grep ‘ba*s’ filename

-This will search for words which has a between b and s zero or more times.
+The above grep command will search for words which have a between b and s zero or more times.

-Example5: Search for all words which starts with b and h
+Example5: Search for all words which start with b and h

 grep ‘b.*h’ filename